 - Clear areas in the body with poor circulation

 - Influence electrical currents in the body

 - Release neurotransmitters (substances that transmit nerve impulses to the brain

-- Stimulate flow of blood
+- Stimulate the flow of blood

 - Influence the autonomic nervous system